ZackiBoiz/Stabfish-Hacks/README.md

   - Paste in your developer console on Stabfish
   - Paste in your Stabfish URL (as a bookmarklet)
   - Paste in a new bookmark and run the bookmark on the Stabfish page

+If there are ANY issues, post an issue.
+If you have a suggestion, post an issue.
+If you want to contibute to this repository, post a pull request.

 #### Copyright &copy; ZackiBoiz 2022